swissmicros/DMCP_SDK/keymap_utils/README.md

 `#define PROGRAM_KEYMAP_ID 0x3138585A`

-into `src/main.h`, where the constant correspons to first four bytes of `KEYID`.
+into `src/main.h`, where the constant corresponds to first four bytes of `KEYID`.

 Special RESET key combinations